Shire horse: Characteristics

+The tallest and heaviest horse in recorded history was probably a Shire gelding named Sampson (also known as Mammoth), foaled in the UK in 1846.
+He stood over 219.7 cm, and weighed an estimated 1524 kg.

+Shires have been identified to be at risk for chronic progressive lymphedema, a chronic progressive disease that includes symptoms of progressive swelling, hyperkeratosis, and fibrosis of distal limbs.
+The disease is similar to chronic lymphedema in humans.

+Breed history

 Though oxen were used for most farm work into the eighteenth century, horses "fit for the dray, the plough, or the chariot" were on sale at Smithfield Market in London as early as 1145.

-The English Great Horse was valued during the reign of Henry VIII, when stallions measuring less than "fifteen handfuls" could not be kept, but the increasing role of gunpowder brought an end to the use of heavy horses in battle.
+The English Great Horse was valued during the reign of Henry VIII, when stallions measuring less than "fifteen handfuls" were not allowed, but the increasing role of gunpowder brought an end to the use of heavy horses in battle.
 Oliver Cromwell's cavalry favoured lighter, faster mounts and the big horses began to be used for draught work instead.
 During the sixteenth century, Dutch engineers brought Friesian horses with them when they came to England to drain the fens, and these horses may have had an influence on what became the Shire breed.

 From this medieval horse came an animal called the Old English Black Horse in the seventeenth century.
-The Black Horse was improved by the followers of Robert Bakewell, of Dishley Grange in Leicestershire, resulting in a horse sometimes known as the "Bakewell Black".
+The horse was improved by Robert Bakewell of Leicestershire, resulting in a horse sometimes known as the "Bakewell Black" or "Lincolnshire Black".
 Bakewell imported six Dutch or Flanders mares, notable since breeders tended to concentrate on improving the male line.
-Two different types of black horses developed: the Fen or Lincolnshire type and the Leicester or Midlands type.
-The Fen type tended to be larger, with more bone and extra hair, while the Midlands type tended to have more endurance while being of a finer appearance.
+Two different types of horses developed: the Lincolnshire fens type formerly mentioned, and the Leicester or Midlands type.
+The Fen type tended to be larger, with more bone and hair, while the Midlands type tended to have more endurance while being of a finer appearance.

 The term "Shire horse" was first used in the mid-seventeenth century, and incomplete records begin to appear near the end of the eighteenth century.
 The "Packington Blind Horse", from Leicestershire, is one of the best-known horses of the era, with direct descendants being recorded from 1770 to 1832.
 This horse is usually recognised as the foundation stallion for the Shire breed, and he stood at stud from 1755 to 1770.
 During the nineteenth century, Shires were used extensively as cart horses to move goods from the docks through the cities and countryside.
-The rough roads created a need for large horses with extensive musculature.
+The rough roads created a need for massive horses with great strength.

 In 1878, the English Cart Horse Society was formed, and in 1884 changed its name to the Shire Horse Society.
 The Society published a stud book, with the first edition in 1878 containing 2,381 stallions and records dating back to 1770.
 Between 1901 and 1914, 5,000 Shires were registered each year with the society.